yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_create_table.md

 - when `BY DEFAULT` is used, then the user-supplied value takes precedence.
 See [INSERT statement](../dml_insert/) for reference.
 (In the `COPY` statement, user-supplied values are always used regardless of this setting.)

 On an `UPDATE` statement:
-- when `ALWAYS` is used, any update of the column to any value other than `DEFAULT` will be rejected.
+- when `ALWAYS` is used, a column update to a value other than `DEFAULT` will be rejected.
 - when `BY DEFAULT` is used, the column can be updated normally. (`OVERRIDING` clause cannot be used for the UPDATE statement)

 The `sequence_options` optional clause can be used to override the options of the generated sequence.